coderespawn/dungeon-architect-snap-map-user-guide-ue4/pages/snap_map/X01_OVERVIEW.md

 ## Dungeon Flow

 A Dungeon Flow graph allows you to control the layout of your dungeons using Graph Grammars.
-You can generate interesting graphs with simple rooms
+You can generate interesting graphs with simple rules

 Create a new Dungeon Flow Asset